 - Barry Broad (1935-2015).
 Barry also played but not in the Maher Cup

 George involved his sons in the contracting business and was eager to assist the community with preparing sporting fields.
 A Rugby League club committee man for decades he was never shy to express his opinion about selection and other matters – often in print in the West Wyalong Advocate.

 Brother Fred Broad was considered an exceptionally talented player.
 While he loved his football he only made 15 Maher Cup appearances from 1923 to 1939.
 The priority of the time was making a living.
 His roadworks business often took him and his gang far from town.
 In 1927 when working nearby he played for Forbes.
 In 1937 as sons Baden and Kevin Broad (1923-1989) were growing into superb young players Fred, aged 37, made a comeback for Wyalong.
 The following year with Baden they became the first Maher Cup father/son combination and West Wyalong won the Group 9 grand final.

 In 1940 Fred secured a contract near Henty, working with sons Baden and Kevin (just 17 years old) as well as former Wyalong players ‘Bunk’ Keen and D. Todd.
-The Henty team went undefeated.
-Adjudged to be the most successful team in country NSW, they were awarded the Clayton Cup.
+The undefeated Henty team were adjudged the best in the bush and were awarded the Clayton Cup.
 The following year the form was modest, with Baden being ejected for the season following a fight, while cousin Reg ‘Beau’ Broad came down from Wyalong to join to team, only to have his leg broken.